lightoj-dev/problem-tutorials/1029/en.md

 - **Graph**: We can consider the houses and the power station as `nodes` in a graph, and the wires as `edges`.
 Since the costs of connecting two nodes are given, and the connections have no direction, so this is a `Weighted Undirected Graph`.

-- **Tree**: In total, we have n+1 points (n houses and 1 power station).
-We have to connect them using exactly n wires.
+- **Tree**: In total, we have `n+1` nodes (`n` houses and `1` power station).
+We have to connect them using exactly `n` wires or `edges`.
 We know in a tree, for `N` nodes we have `N-1` edges.
 So the problem is asking us to convert the graph into a tree.

 - **Minimum Spanning Tree**: We have to connect all houses with the power station using minimum cost.
-We have to pick wires in a way that satisfies the cost minimization.
+We have to pick `edges` in a way that satisfies the cost minimization.
 Therefore, we have to compute the `Minimum Spanning Tree` of the graph.

-- **Maximum Spanning Tree**: We also have to calculate the maximum possible cost to connect all the points.
-For this, we have to pick wires in a way that maximizes the cost.
+- **Maximum Spanning Tree**: We also have to calculate the maximum possible cost to connect all the `nodes`.
+For this, we have to pick `edges` in a way that maximizes the cost.
 So we also have to compute the `Maximum Spanning Tree` of the graph.

 ### Solution